-Lianover Hall - a studio venue much used by Youth Theatre productions and small scale productions.
+Llanover Hall - a studio venue which has in the past been used by Youth Theatre productions and small scale productions.
 Advantages - flexibility and much cheaper than Chapter.
 Capacity approx 100.
 Disadvantages - no technician and backstage facilities are primitive.
 Rig very basic - and need to hire in extra lighting.
 Box office has to be organized by Everyman and getting an audience can be difficult.